polymorpher/one-wallet/wiki/README.md

 It should be noted that Google Authenticator allows the user to export the seed at any time.
 Therefore, we need to consider two kinds of threats in our security analysis: (1) an attacker who gains visibility into one or more OTP codes, and (2) an attacker who temporarily gains physical or remote access to the user's phone, therefore is able to gain visibility into the OTP seed itself.

-In Enhanced Security Mode, counter-based OTPs are used in addition to time-based OTP.
+In Composable Authentication, counter-based OTPs are used in addition to time-based OTP.
 Extra OTP seeds  is stored on the Authenticator and the same analysis applies.

 ##### OTP

 After the Authenticator is provided with OTP seed(s), the standard time-based OTPs are automatelly generated by Google Authenticator every 30 seconds (with an initial offset so to round off to nearest 30-second interval with respect to Unix epoch).

-The counter-based OTPs used in Enhanced Security Mode are generated only by request from the user (by clicking a refresh button).
+The counter-based OTPs used in EComposable Authentication are generated only by request from the user (by clicking a refresh button).
 The OTPs do not expire or refresh themselves, but they are automatically masked by Google Authenticator after a period of inactivity.
 Under the hood, each time the user refreshes the counter-based OTP, the counter is increased by one.
 The counter value is a private state inside the Authenticator.
 Since the user may refresh for an arbitrary number of times, the counter value may be different from what the Client and the Smart Contract anticipates.
 Therefore, the Client must look ahead and resynchronize<sup>[10](#f10)</sup> its own counter as well as the Smart Contract's, such that all three components would have consistent view of the counter value while verifying the OTP codes.
 This can be achieved easily at the Client since it possesses the hashed values of (groups of) OTPs (as part of the OTP Merkle Tree stored at the Client), and it may simply look ahead the hash values one-by-one and increment its internal counter until it finds a hash value that matches the hash of the OTP(s) provided by the user.
 Afterwards, the Client can submit the new counter value to the Smart Contract to achieve resynchronization at the Smart Contract.

 <a name="f10">[10]</a>: See also a brief discussion in [RFC4224 Section 7.4 Resynchronization of the Counter](https://datatracker.ietf.org/doc/html/rfc4226#section-7.4)

 #### Smart Contract

 The Smart Contract (written in Solidity) defines the operations of the wallet described in the sections below.
 After the smart contract is deployed by owner's account, an ONE Wallet belonging to the user is created with a zero balance.
 The wallet can be funded by transferring funds to the deployed smart contract's address.
 The security parameters of the wallet are provided as part of the constructor of the smart contract at the time it is deployed.
-The security parameters includes but are not limited to: (1) the expected root hash(es) of the OTP Merkle Tree(s) and lifespan of the OTPs; (2) the daily spending limit(s); (3) the last-resort address which the funds should be drained to, in case of an account recovery; (4) whether enhanced security modes should be activated.
+The security parameters includes but are not limited to: (1) the expected root hash(es) of the OTP Merkle Tree(s) and lifespan of the OTPs; (2) the daily spending limit(s); (3) the last-resort address which the funds should be drained to, in case of an account recovery; (4) whether Composable Authentication should be activated.

 The Smart Contracts are organized by modules: